Best Grass for Sandy Soil in Florida (And How to Help It Thrive)

 You’ll probably have mixed feelings about Zoysia.
 Here’s why:

-It looks amazing here in Sarasota June through September.
+Zoysia grass is a great option for Florida lawns with sandy soil in the summer months, especially in places like Sarasota.
 It’s a very happy summer grass, thriving on heat and humidity and putting on a beautiful green show.

 Then, uh oh.